Occala/netcode.notes/NetworkedConveyorOres/README.md

 PrefabId | NetId | OwnerId | Pos | Rot | Scale | ParentNetId

-That's a lot of unnecessary data if we can get away with pooling instead, it would be much less expensive on cpu cost too
+That's a lot of unnecessary data if we can get away with pooling instead, it would be much less expensive on cpu cost too.

-With pooling we just need to ensure we interact with the pool instead when we would have spawned or despawned the object We also need to be a little more mindful of resetting state when it's pulled, resetting things like velocity too.
+With pooling we just need to ensure we interact with the pool instead when we would have spawned or despawned the object.
+We also need to be a little more mindful of resetting state when it's pulled, resetting things like velocity too.